Design and Implementation of ARA Wireless Living Lab for Rural Broadband and Applications: Implementation of

-In addition to radio resources, each BS site is equipped with computing resources for experiments, as well as resource and experiment orchestration. for instance, the \aramanagement\ computer for running management and control-related software daemons, e.g., spectrum monitoring, an \arahost\ computer for running \arahaul\ experiments, and an N320 host computer for running the UHD drivers for NI N320 radios at the BS.
-Two of the BS sites (i.e., \researchpark\ and \agronomyfarm) are equipped with Edge servers to process data at the edge for real-time applications. }
+The heights and locations of the BSes have been carefully chosen through coverage simulations and field testing.
+In addition to radio resources, each BS site is equipped with compute resources for experiments, as well as resource and experiment orchestration.
+For instance, the \aramanagement\ computer for running management and control-related software daemons, e.g., spectrum monitoring, an \arahost\ computer for running \arahaul\ experiments, and \arasdr\ host computer for running the UHD drivers for NI N320 radios at the BS.
+Two of the BS sites (i.e., \researchpark\ and \agronomyfarm) are equipped with Edge servers to process data at the edge for real-time applications.